TRIP-Lab/itinerum-tripkit/README.md

 ### Quickstart

- - Clone this repository and `pip install -r requirements.txt` (virtualenv is recommended)
+ - Clone this repository and `pip install -r requirements.txt` ([virtualenv](https://virtualenv.pypa.io/en/stable/) and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) are recommended)
  - Place source data in the `./input` folder and edit `./datakit/config.py` with the appropriate filepaths.

-Either:
+Either

  - Start Jupyter in repository directy and get started by `from datakit import Itinerum`

+   *or*

- - Until more complete packaging is available, the included `datakit` directory can be copied to other projects as a library
+ - The included `datakit` directory can be copied to other projects as a library until more complete packaging is available

 ### Loading Platform Data